EhmaUgbogo/OtpinVerification/README.md

 ### Styling Yours
-So to style yours simply create a style that extends otpDialogTheme then use any precreated styles or extend them for further customization. for example to change the title font & size, see yourTitleAppearance below.
+So to style yours simply create a theme that extends otpDialogTheme then use any precreated styles or extend them for further customization. for example to change the title font & size, see yourTitleAppearance below.